regru/regru-api-perl/README.md

 ## Rate limiting

-Rate limiting in version 2 of the REG.API is considered on a per-user and per-ip basic same time.
+Rate limiting in version 2 of the REG.API is considered on a per-user and per-ip basic.
 The REG.API methods have not divided into groups by limit level.
-There is no difference between methods.
-At the moment REG.API v2 allows to execute `1200` requests per-user and the same value per ip address within `1 hour` window.
+There is no difference between them.
+At the moment REG.API v2 allows to execute `1200` requests perl-user and per-ip within `1 hour` window.
 Both limits are acting at the same time.
 If the limit has exceeded then REG.API set the error code (depends on kind of) `IP_EXCEEDED_ALLOWED_CONNECTION_RATE` or `ACCOUNT_EXCEEDED_ALLOWED_CONNECTION_RATE` which might be checked via attribute [error\_code](http://search.cpan.org/perldoc?Regru::API::Response#error\_code).